 From Big Ball of Mud to Modulith: Introducing and keeping a clean architecture in PHP with Deptrac

-While Deptrac is commonly used to enforce horizontal boundaries within PHP projects, it can also help define and maintain vertical boundaries (such as bounded contexts in DDD speak, or quanta) in PHP monoliths.
+While Deptrac is commonly used to enforce horizontal boundaries within PHP projects, it can also help define and maintain vertical boundaries (such as Bounded Contexts in DDD speak, or Quanta) in PHP monoliths.

 This three-part series will cover: